Freed Alternative for SLPs

 Evaluation

-Compare the final note and the next action
+Compare the approved note and the evidence behind it

 Honest Comparison